 Repeated use is a key element in the responsible mindset.
 That means that quality is always our first priority when we design Gabba garments for your wardrobe.

 As a very close second, of course, is the world around us and how the materials we use affect it.
 And in that sense, some materials are just better than others.
-These are the ones we strive for.
+By spring 2025 our preferred fibre strategy including our goals will be published.
+The strategy include 3rd part verified certified, recycled, and organic fibres.

 You can find the specific percentage inside the garment on the small label carrying the fibre composition.